isabella232/drawIT/README.md

 Notes:
 </p>

-- Line and fill colors are from the [IBM Color Palette](https://www.ibm.com/design/language/color/).
+- Line and fill colors are from [IBM Color Palette](https://www.ibm.com/design/language/color/).
 - Line colors are derived from the icon name for simplicity so pencolor doesn't have to be manually specified for each icon.
 - Line colors can also be manually set which overrides the derived color.
 - Line and fill colors can be specified by name, number, hex, or component (recommended).